What is abuse according to man; does God have a different definition, and do we need a new definition?

 I’m convinced those adult individuals do not understand the lingering effects of childhood verbal abuse, parent neglect, abandonment and/or divorce because they do not first understand those tragedies, from a Biblical point of view, as being abuse.

-Allow me for a moment to diverge to some statistics in regard to abuse.
-I do this now to focus our minds on the fact that abuse is an epidemic in our society.
+Next, consider some statistics in regard to abuse.
+This is to help us focus our minds on the fact that abuse is an epidemic in our society.
 Also, if we think abuse and the long-term effects of abuse somehow magically disappear at the doors of our churches, we are blind, deaf, and therefore mute.

 All of the following facts are sourced from the U.S. Department of Health and Human Services (1996, 1997) and a Gallup Poll Report (1995):